To the North of Katmandu

 To the North of Katmandu is a 1986 comedy film directed by Terence Ryan and starring Barbara Bach, Max Boyce, Billy Connolly and Ringo Starr.
 It was filmed in Kathmandu, Nepal.

 The title references a line from the poem The Green Eye of the Yellow God.

 Premise

-Max Boyce takes part in the 1985 World Elephant Polo Championships in Katmandu.
+Max Boyce takes part in the 1985 World Elephant Polo Championships in Kathmandu.